jltwheeler/personal-website/posts/hello-world.md

 ### Learn Git

-[Create][create] a free GitHub account and start getting into the habit of committing _**EVERYTHING**_ you do.
+[Create a free GitHub account][create] and start getting into the habit of committing _**EVERYTHING**_ you do.
 Have a look at [this link][git] for an awesome list of git commands displayed by user stories.